rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 * Rakuten ID - Any value that is considered by the app as user identifier.
 * User ID - The ID when registering a Rakuten account (e.g. email address or username).
 * RAE Token - This is the token provided by the internal User SDK as the "authentication token" value.
+* ID Tracking Identifier - This is the value provided by the internal identity SDK as the "tracking identifier" value.

 **<font color="red">Notes for Rakuten Developers:</font>**
 * **Only provide RAE token if the user is logged in.**